 Minister Alex retired at the end of July 2022 and he and Minister Jean have now moved to Wales.
 We wish them well in their retirement.

-For the next few months many of our Services will be mostly conducted by members of other Chapels who have kindly agreed to support us until we have a new Minister appointed.
+For the next few months many of our Services will be conducted by Student Minister Francis Elliot-Wright as part of his ministry training.
+Other services will be conducted by members of other Chapels who have kindly agreed to support us until we have a new Minister appointed.

 Enjoy tea, coffee biscuits and a chat after Sunday Service.
 The Chapel is known for its friendly atmosphere and so you will always receive a warm welcome, friendship and support.

-Sunday 5 February FAMILY Service conducted by Jim Wilson
+Sunday 5 March FAMILY Service led by Francis Elliot-Wright

-Sunday 19 February Service conducted by Francis Elliott Wright
+Sunday 19 March MOTHERING SUNDAY Service led by Francis Elliot-Wright

 Arrangements for funerals may be made via the chapel committee.